Workers’ Comp Lawyers in Denver, CO

 Unfortunately, workplace accidents happen every day.
 These accidents can cause serious injuries that are traumatic and long-lasting.
 If you suffered from an injury at work, you may think that your employer has your back and will help get you through this tough time, but oftentimes, employers and their insurance companies try to avoid paying the full benefits their employees are entitled to.
 Employees are then forced to fight for the compensation they rightfully deserve.

 If you have been injured at work, the experienced workers’ compensation lawyers at Ramos Law are here for you.
-We represent clients throughout Denver and can help ensure that your interests are protected.
+The personal injury attorneys at our Denver, Colorado law firm represent clients throughout Denver and can help ensure that your interests are protected.
 Call us today at (303) 214-7927 for a complimentary consultation.

 What is Workers’ Compensation?

 Colorado workers’ compensation laws are in place to ensure that workers’ health, rights, and livelihood are protected when an injury happens at work.
 Colorado established workers’ compensation laws in 1915 through the Colorado Workers’ Compensation Act.
 The laws state that an employee is eligible to receive compensation for their losses if they are injured, develop a medical condition, or die from performing work duties.

 The workers’ compensation system is like a compromise between employees and employers.
 In Colorado, workers’ compensation is a no-fault system.
 This means that, even if the employee was negligent and this negligence caused the workplace injury, the employee will still be entitled to compensation for their medical bills and lost wages.
 However, with the no-fault system, the employee typically relinquishes their right to file a personal injury lawsuit against the employer in civil court.